 At some point in your loved one’s military service, you’ll probably hear the words, “I’m deploying.”
 What does that really mean, and how can you support your service member?

-The word deployment can mean different things, depending on your service member’s job, and their unit and service branch, but it generally means a scheduled time away from the usual duty station, and usually outside of the United States.
+The word deployment can mean different things, depending on your service member’s job, unit and service branch.
+Generally, deployment means a scheduled time away from the normal duty station, usually outside of the United States.
 It may mean seven months on a Navy ship, 12 months at a forward operating base or three months in a town with restaurants and shops you’d recognize back home.
-Sometimes, your service member may serve in dangerous situations, but they have intense training and are well prepared for the challenges they may face in their specific mission.
+Sometimes your service member may serve in dangerous situations, but they have intense training and are well prepared for the challenges they may face in their specific mission.

-The deployment cycle is the period of time from the notification of a deployment, through predeployment training, through the deployment and immediately after deployment.
+The deployment cycle starts when a service member is notified of a deployment and extends through any predeployment training, the actual deployment, and reunion and reintegration.
 Every deployment cycle is different, but here are some general things to know: